 He is With Us

 This doesn’t mean that we won’t receive those other things that we want.
-It just means that some things must come first, but even if we don’t receive those miracles, let us remember the joy of our salvation and the precious gift it is to belong to God through our Lord and Savior, Jesus Christ. ❤
+It just means that some things must come first.
+However, if we don’t receive those miracles, let us remember the joy of our salvation and the precious gift it is to belong to God through our Lord and Savior, Jesus Christ. ❤

 I will take you as My people, and I will be your God.
 Then you shall know that I am the Lord your God who brings you out from under the burdens of the Egyptians.” –Exodus 6:7(NKJV)